kennolot/CTF-pi/4. vulnerable_web_apps/ctfpi4_2/manual4_2.md

 ## Vulnerable flask webapp - 2

-** Please make sure you have a backup, this challenge can be potentially destructive with user error **

 ### Scenario

 You found the debug message, and you have been given the source code for the web `app.py` (in this repository), read over the source code and see if you can find something weak to get further access to the system.